DECIDUOUS TREESTemperate Climate Zone

 On this page are some examples of trees in the northern temperate climate zone that are deciduous in fall and winter.

-Deciduous trees in temperate climate zones bear green foliage in spring and summer, and lose their leaves in autumn and winter.
-They are seen in public green spaces, and in vast forested areas where nature takes care of itself.
-There is a lot of biodiversity among those trees and shrubs.
+Deciduous trees -and shrubs and bushes- in temperate climate zones bear green foliage in spring and summer, and lose their leaves in autumn and winter.
+They are seen in public green spaces, where they are maintained when necessary and usually by the local or provincial counsils.

 COMMON DECIDUOUS TREES